Robert David Bennett: Sexual assault of a minor

-While he was imprisoned in Fremantle Gaol, Bennett met another prisoner named Henry Donnelly (alias Angus Murray), with whom he was to maintain a close relationship in the years ahead.
+While he was imprisoned in Fremantle Gaol, Bennett met another prisoner named Henry James Donnelly (alias Angus Murray), with whom he was to maintain a close relationship in the years ahead.
 Donnelly had been convicted in Perth in April 1909 on a burglary charge, receiving a sentence of seven years' hard labour.
 Donnelly was discharged from prison in February 1914.
 Within four months Bennett was also released from prison.

-A controversial release
+Controversial release

 Despite his life sentence Bennett served just under three years and three months of imprisonment.
 He was released from prison in June 1914 under the authorisation of Thomas Walker, the Attorney-General of Western Australia in the Scadden Labor government.
 In justifying his decision Walker claimed to have received petitions "from various solicitors, who advanced medical reasons for Bennett's release", but what had "weighed with him most" was a petition sent by 'Major' Alfred Head, the Men's Social Secretary of the Salvation Army in Western Australia, on 27 April 1914.
 Head had submitted a proposal suggested to him by 'Colonel' Hoskins, head of the social work branch of the Salvation Army, that upon his release Bennett could be sent to Melbourne where Hoskins "would receive him and find him employment where he would be right away from temptation".
 In a statement made on the gallows prior to his execution in 1932, Bennett attributed his release in 1914 to representations made about his case by a "well-known Perth barrister" named Arthur Haynes.

 When Bennett was released on 9 June 1914 he was met at Fremantle Gaol by Major Head, who put him "on a boat bound for Melbourne, where Colonel Hoskins had promised to meet him on arrival".
 The newspaper report in Perth's Sunday Times, which disclosed the details of Bennett's release, was scornful of the actions of the Attorney-General.
 Referring to Walker as "tender-hearted Tommy", the report suggested he had been "led by the nose by the Salvation Army, and the Army will do itself no good by interfering with justice in this manner".
 The writer also expressed concerns about "saddling Victoria with a sexual maniac of such dangerous tendencies as Robert Bennett" and cast doubt on the capacity of the Salvation Army to keep Bennett under constant surveillance.
 The report concluded: "We do not allow lunatics from the Eastern States to be landed here, but ship them back, and under those circumstances we cannot expect our Eastern sisters to be more lamblike and admit our moral refuse in the shape of a dangerous sexual maniac like the ex-painter of Midland Junction".
 When interviewed in Melbourne after his release, Bennett expressed himself as being "very favorably impressed" with the Salvation Army "and the work it was doing for him".
 He added, "I am anxious to become a good citizen, and am thankful for the chance which has been given to me".